Plenty Gorge Park upgrades

 - Final designs for the trail have been released

-- Tenders are now being sought to upgrade the Hawkstowe visitor precinct
+- Tenders are being sought to construct the northern section of the trail

 Plenty Gorge Park offers expansive, beautiful bushland only 20km from Melbourne on Wurundjeri Country.
 The park’s diverse landscape and native wildlife provides visitors with an important opportunity to escape the hustle and bustle of suburbia and enjoy the benefits of connecting with nature.